Site icon Joey is a Traveler

 Sneem

-One of our last stops is Sneem, a quaint little town that has colourful houses, shops, bars, and restaurants.
+One of the last stops is Sneem, a quaint little town that has colourful houses, shops, bars, and restaurants.
 Sneem is known for its Sculpture Trail, that features statues and memorials, such as the Charles de Gaulle Memorial, The Peaceful Panda, and the Steel Tree.

 The latter is a donation from Israel to honour the late Irish President Cearbhall Ó Dálaigh, who died here in 1978.
 We also stumble upon the Millennium Fete plaque, a time capsule buried in 2000, that will be opened in 2100.
 How cool is that?